-Contributors: Monica Prasad, John N. Robinson III, Joy Milligan, Dedrick Asante-Muhammad, Nic John Ramos, David M.P.
-Freund, Stacy Seicshnaydre, Abbye Atkinson, Brian Highsmith, David Stein, Brittany Alston
+Contributors: Monica Prasad, John N. Robinson III, Joy Milligan, Dedrick Asante-Muhammad, Nic John Ramos, Stacy Seicshnaydre, Abbye Atkinson, Brian Highsmith, David Stein, Brittany Alston

 The municipal bond market is often treated as a sleepy, fairly uncontroversial financial domain where local government borrowers, sellers of financial information, bankers, and investors meet without much conflict.
 That market is imagined as without history or, at most, as an operation that develops over time in almost linear fashion.
 (Ironically, the same could be said about histories that embrace contingency but approach “the market” as a matter of degree, identifying modernity bluntly with “more” commercial activity.)
 In this view, the bond market transparently reflects the seemingly timeless work of bankers who channel the savings of wealthy investors into the routine borrowing needs of American state and local governments.
 Except when they tackle spectacular moments (bankruptcy, default, or the hint of repudiation), few accounts relate the municipal bond market to questions of democracy.
 Nor do those accounts place the bond market at the center of debates about the urban crisis, racial inequality, the troubled trajectory of American cities, and the inequities that persist there despite judicial and legislative reforms.
 Indeed, until very recently, the municipal bond market and municipal debt have been treated as peripheral, if acknowledged at all.